waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust System Feedback:** System feedback (like validation warnings or tool errors) is the source of truth and MUST be trusted over personal assumptions or agent outputs.
 - **IMMEDIATE ACTION:** Flaws in tools or data management (notepad, markers) must be addressed immediately, not deferred as goals.

 # IV.
-Untested Assumptions & Hypotheses
+Archived Lessons & Puzzle Solutions
+- **Victory Road 3F Puzzle:** The `gem_pathfinder_v2` tool repeatedly failed to find a path to the warp at (27, 9).
+This was initially mistaken for a bug in the A* algorithm.
+The tool was working correctly; the path was blocked by a boulder I had inadvertently moved into the main corridor.
+This highlights the importance of careful movement during puzzle-solving to avoid creating new obstacles.
-- **Hypothesis #1:** Hypothesis #1: My notepad entry for `cleared_boulder_barrier` traversal is incorrect.
+- **Hypothesis #1 (Aborted):** My notepad entry for `cleared_boulder_barrier` traversal is incorrect.
 It may be possible to move from a `ground` tile onto a `cleared_boulder_barrier` tile.
-This would explain why my pathfinder is failing.
 (Status: Untested, test aborted by map change).

-# V. Victory Road 3F - Puzzle & Navigation Log
-- **Status:** COMPLETE.
-- **Issue:** The `gem_pathfinder_v2` tool repeatedly failed to find a path to the warp at (27, 9).
-This was initially mistaken for a bug in the A* algorithm.
-- **Resolution:** The tool was working correctly.
-The path was blocked by the boulder at (21, 9), which I had inadvertently moved into the main corridor while experimenting.
-The A* algorithm itself *did* have a minor bug (premature closed_set check) which has been fixed, but the primary failure was user error.
-- **New Strategy:** The immediate priority is to clear the path by moving the boulder at (21, 9) north.
-This will allow access to the western part of the map, the unvisited warp, and a renewed attempt at the boulder puzzle if necessary.